Powerlearnproject/se-assignment-day-2-git-and-github-hajisml/README.md

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?

+When setting up a repository on GitHub you need to consider whether the repository will be public or private depending on accessibility.
+A private repo requires that only you and select people you choose can access the repository to read, make modifications and commit to it.
+Once you have an account, you can create a repo by following these steps:
+- Click on the create new repo button on the toolbar
+- Assign a suitable name to your repository
+- Add an optional descrtiption
+- choose whether public or private
+- You can add a README.md file here to describe what your project is about
+- Then Click on the create repository button on the bottom to finalize creating your repository.

 ## Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?

 ## Compare and contrast the differences between a public repository and a private repository on GitHub.
 What are the advantages and disadvantages of each, particularly in the context of collaborative projects?